nongmocai/nongmocai.github/_posts/2015-12-12-wifi-calling.markdown

 The current Administration tool for managing Wi-Fi calling is quite out-of-date, calling for a User Experience assessment and improvement suggestion.
 This is the story of how I performed the User Experience assessment and provided design solutions to the problems discovered.

-To comply with the confidentiality agreements I obfuscated the confidential information in this case stud., but I will talk about my involvement in the process and how I have taken the accumulated knowledge within the process to create a  design solution.
+*To comply with the confidentiality agreements I obfuscated the confidential information in this case stud., but I will talk about my involvement in the process and how I have taken the accumulated knowledge within the process to create a design solution.*

 ### My Role

 As the dedicated User Experience designer for the SES product, I am responsible for the following aspects:

-User journey map •  navigation map •  heuristic evaluation  •  usability test •  sketches •  high fidelity mock-ups •  assessment report.
+User journey map • navigation map • heuristic evaluation • usability test • sketches • high fidelity mock-ups • assessment report

 ### Collaboration